ku-nlp/ChatCollectionFramework/doc/manual.md

 ![Default Index Page](images/my-custom-chat-server-default-index-page.png  "Default Index Page")

-If you set up the Nginx web server properly to that it redirects the requests from the my-custom-chat-server context to your server running on basil503, you should already be able to use the system with 2 different browsers and simulate a conversation between 2 users.
+If you set up the Nginx web server properly to that it redirects the requests from the _my-custom-chat-server_ context to your server running on _basil503_, you should already be able to use the system with 2 different browsers and simulate a conversation between 2 users.
 The configuration with Nginx web server is mandatory because the framework assumes that https is used and it will not work well without it.
 The configuration of the Nginx server is out of scope of this document.

 When configured with Nginx, it should look like this: